jahoops/dsp_save_parser/README.md

 >
 > Point `SOURCE_SAVE` at the save to read, `OUTPUT_SAVE` at the file you want written, then run the Flask server (see below). **The inventory generator and other scripts are optional helpers, not prerequisites.**

+**Everything below describes optional utilities that build on top of the editor—skip ahead only if you want those extras.**

 ## Inventory workflow

 ### 1. Generate the item catalog